Nelsonochoam/nelsonochoam.com/content/blog/back_to_basics/index.md

 ---
-title: Roadmap to becoming a</br> Software Developer (Part 1)
+title: Roadmap to become a</br> Software Developer (Part 1)
 date: "2020-12-20T22:12:03.284Z"
-description: "What should you learn if you want to become a software developer"
+description: "What should you learn if you want to become a software developer - part 1"
 tags: ["Roadmap"]
 ---